deis/workflow/src/applications/deploying-apps.md

 DEIS_DEPLOY_BATCHES                             | the number of pods to bring up and take down sequentially during a scale (default: number of available nodes)
 DEIS_DEPLOY_TIMEOUT                             | deploy timeout in seconds per deploy batch (default: 120) KUBERNETES_DEPLOYMENTS_REVISION_HISTORY_LIMIT   | how many [revisions][kubernetes-deployment-revision] Kubernetes keeps around of a given Deployment (default: all revisions)
+KUBERNETES_POD_TERMINATION_GRACE_PERIOD_SECONDS | how many seconds kubernetes waits for a pod to finish work after a SIGTERM before sending SIGKILL (default: 30)

 ### Deploy Timeout

-Deploy timeout in seconds - There are 2 deploy methods, current (RC) and Deployments (see below) and this setting affects those a bit differently.
+Deploy timeout in seconds - There are 2 deploy methods, Deployments (see below) and RC (versions prior to 2.4) and this setting affects those a bit differently.

-#### RC deploy

-This deploy timeout defines how long to wait for each batch to complete in `DEIS_DEPLOY_BATCHES`

 #### Deployments